rrevanth/rrevanth.github.io/_posts/blog/2015-11-11-jekyllRakeTravisCI.md

 > before_install:
 > - openssl aes-256-cbc -K {blah blah blah}

-**Add private deploy key files to .gitignore**
 {% highlight ruby linenos=table %}

+Add private deploy key files to .gitignore deploy_key deploy_key.pub

+{% endhighlight %}

-# make sure you ignore the SSH keys and only commit the
+> # make sure you ignore the SSH keys and only commit the
 # encrypted version.
 You may also want to back up the original
 # key files elsewhere
-deploy_key
-deploy_key.pub

-{% endhighlight %}
+{:warnquote}

 ### **Setting Travis in the project**